adamclasic/corona-fighter/README.md

     <img src="./images/logo.png" alt="Logo" width="200" height="100">
   </a>

-  <h3 align="center">JavaScript / Capstone --> [Corona Fighter]</h3>
+  <h3 align="center">JavaScript / Phaser 3 [Corona Fighter]</h3>

   <p align="center">
-    This project is the Capstone of the Microverse curriculum at the end of the JavaScript module!
+    This project is built with Phaser 3, a very complex framework to build HTML5 and desktop games using JavaScript!
     <br />
     <a href="https://github.com/adamclasic/corona-fighter"><strong>Explore the docs »</strong></a>
     <br />